Missing teenager found dead

 The search for missing 17-year-old "Nong Namtan" has ended in a tragedy with her family on Saturday confirming the girl's death.

-Namtan, or Napassorn, a native of Udon Thani, was seen leaving her apartment in Pathum Thani's Rangsit area on May 1.
+Namtan, or Napassorn, from Udon Thani, was seen leaving her apartment in Pathum Thani's Rangsit area on May 1.
 Her family lost contact with her around midnight.
-Her father filed a missing person complaint with police in Pathum Thani the next day.

 She returned to the Rama III area with the second taxi before disappearing.